Laura Secord Legacy Trail: Trail

 Caroline McCormick, the three times great granddaughter of Secord, initiated and has been involved in the trail and walk, as well as the Friends of Laura Secord group.
 She began her efforts in 2010 when she realized that there were no plans to honor Secord in the upcoming bicentennial commemorations of the War of 1812.
 The trail was reconstructed based upon input from Alun Hughes, a cartographer and historian at Brock University.
-Students from the geospatial information systems (GIS) program at Niagara College helped map the trails based upon information of Secord's journey supplied by Hughes.
+Students from the geospatial information systems (GIS) program at Niagara College helped create the initial trail map based upon information of Secord's journey supplied by Hughes.
 A walk is held every June.

 The trail overlaps with the Bruce Trail in the eastern part of the trail.

 Mural on Welland Canal Trail

 Murals along the Welland Canal Trail in Thorold recognize the contributions of Canadians, like Laura Secord.
 It was created in 2005 by artist Shawn Reimer and volunteers from the community and it is the largest string of murals in the country, totally over 1800 square metres.
 The mural of Secord depicts her crossing the Twenty Mile Creek, meeting with Native Americans, and informing FitzGibbon of the news.
 The Welland Trail, a 45 kilometre trail from St Catharines to Port Colborne on Lake Erie, parallels the Welland Canal.